 You can also use time frames in the opposite way as well, for example, to set specific entry points.
 By scaling up the 4-hour chart to a 1-hour chart, you’ll have a more detailed look at what the prices are doing right now, and allow you to target the trendline specifically.
 But don’t focus on having a million charts open - find a few time frames you feel comfortable in, and use them to make sure that your instincts are correct before jumping into trades.

 When marking support and resistance levels, it’s always a good idea to start with ‘key’ levels.
 Key levels are levels that the market touched and then moved on from.
 A key level has been tested at least twice and represents a turning point.
 Below you can see an example of a key level on the BTC/USD daily chart.

 Once you have the key levels down, you can then start identifying short-term levels.
 Shorter-term levels have been tested as well, usually within the ‘key’ range, but are easier to break from.
-Below is an example of both key and short-term levels identified - blue represent key levels, while red represents short-term levels.
+Below is an example of both key and short-term levels identified - blue represents key levels, while a red represents short-term levels.
 Remember that support and resistance do not have to be an exact value - it can also represent a fuzzier range or zone of prices that the market repeatedly tests.